Happy Kanako's Killer Life

 Happy Kanako's Killer Life (幸せカナコの殺し屋生活, Shiawase Kanako no Koroshiya Seikatsu) is a Japanese four-panel manga series written and illustrated by Toshiya Wakabayashi.
 It originally began publication as a webcomic published on the author's Pixiv account in October 2018.
 It later began serialization on Kodansha's Twi4 Twitter account and Saizensen website in April 2019.
 A live-action television drama adaptation aired from February to March 2025.
+A second season is set to premiere in September 2026.

+Synopsis

+Kanako, a former office worker at an advertising agency, decided to quit due to harassment from her boss.
+She found a new job, but upon interviewing, she discovered it was a company that hired assassins, which made her uneasy.
+However, she was captivated by the company's reputation and decided to join.
+As an entrance test, she was ordered to assassinate her former boss.
+Although she hesitated, thinking she couldn't kill someone, she soon succeeded in the assassination.
+Having passed the test, her life as an assassin began.